Biswajitpa/Daily-tracker/README.md

 - [ ] Multi-user auth (Turso supports per-user databases well for this)
 - [ ] Calendar/week view in addition to the flat list
 - [ ] Push/email reminders around `due_time`

+---

+## About the developer

+**Daybook** is designed and built by **Biswajit Patnaik** — from the database layer and Vercel deployment setup to every animation and micro-interaction in the interface.
+What started as a simple to-do list grew, piece by piece, into a genuinely thoughtful little productivity tool: smart document-to-task parsing, a resilient dual-database architecture for serverless persistence, and an interface crafted with real attention to detail and delight.

+Thanks for checking out the project — feel free to explore the code, open an issue, or reach out with ideas.

+<p align="right"><i>Built with care by Biswajit Patnaik 💜</i></p>